rcthomas/jupyterhub-announcement/README.md

 We'll probably just persist them to a flat file.
 That couldn't possibly fail.
 We should put a cap on the size of the announcement queue, or expire them after some time period.

+The README could have more pictures.

+The README could be more serious.